 31 March – 11 April 2014, Palais Wilson, Ground Floor Conference Room

 What is a UN human rights treaty body? - http://goo.gl/5qmti

 I. Consideration of Country Reports

-At its forthcoming 9th session in April 2013, the Committee on the Rights of Persons with Disabilities will examine, in public meeting, the report of the following country on the Convention on the Rights of Persons with Disabilities:
+At its forthcoming 11th session and 12th Pre-Sessional Working Group meetings in April 2014, the Committee on the Rights of Persons with Disabilities will examine, in public meeting, the reports of the following countries on the Convention on the Rights of Persons with Disabilities:

 The reports of countries, the provisional agenda and other documents for the session are available at: